MicrosoftDocs/sql-docs.de-de/docs/relational-databases/views/create-indexed-views.md

 #### <a name="permissions"></a><a name="Permissions"></a> Berechtigungen

-Erfordert die **CREATE VIEW**-Berechtigung in der Datenbank und die **ALTER**-Berechtigung in dem Schema, in dem die Sicht erstellt wird.
+Zum Erstellen der Sicht muss ein Benutzer die **CREATE VIEW**-Berechtigung in der Datenbank und die **ALTER**-Berechtigung in dem Schema verwenden, in dem die Sicht erstellt wird.
 Wenn sich die Basistabelle in einem anderen Schema befindet, ist mindestens die **REFERENCES**-Berechtigung für die Tabelle erforderlich.
+Wenn sich der Benutzer, der den Index erstellt, von den Benutzern unterscheidet, die die Sicht erstellt haben, ist allein für die Indexerstellung die **ALTER**-Berechtigung für die Sicht erforderlich (durch ALTER für das Schema abgedeckt).

     > [!NOTE]
-    > For the creation of the index on top of the view, the base table must have the same owner as the view.
-This is also called ownership-chain.
-This is usually the case when table and view reside within the same schema, but it is possible that individual objects have different owners.
+    > Indexes can only be created on views which have the same owner as the referenced table or tables.
+This is also called an intact **ownership-chain** between the view and the table(s).
+Typically, when table and view reside within the same schema, the same schema-owner applies to all objects within the schema.
+But it is possible that individual objects have different explicit owners.
 The column **principal_id** in sys.tables contains a value if the owner is different from the schema-owner.

 ## <a name="using-transact-sql"></a><a name="TsqlProcedure"></a> Verwenden von Transact-SQL